navicore/lots-of-names/README.md

 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/9847820a8b7040268c808b45e597393c)](https://www.codacy.com/app/navicore/lots-of-names?utm_source=github.com&amp;utm_medium=referral&amp;utm_content=navicore/lots-of-names&amp;utm_campaign=Badge_Grade)
 # Lots of Names

-WARNING - experimental

-WARNING - reproducibility breaks between versions (for now) but not builds

-Generate not-so-believable names from input strings.
+Generate fun safe-for-work names from input strings.
 Collisions are about 1 every 10,000 inputs.

+Useful for assigning fake but consistent names to test data as well as tokenized PII data where you want to study customer behavior but not spy on individual folks.

-Creates reproducible indexes into the name databases with `scaala.util.hashing.MurmurHash3`.
+Creates reproducible human names with the help of `scaala.util.hashing.MurmurHash3`.

+Reproducibility is tied to the major version number of a release.

 Sample Names from UUIDs: